 Scholarships are an excellent way to help reduce the costs of higher education.
 Similar to grants, they are considered a type of gift aid and are not required to be repaid.
-At UW-Madison, almost every department, school, and college offers scholarships for students based on academic information, extracurricular activities, and financial aid.
+At UW-Madison, almost every department, school, and college offers scholarships for students based on academic information, extracurricular activities, and financial need.

 To research and explore campus scholarship opportunities, please log into the Wisconsin Scholarship Hub (WiSH) using your UW NetID and password.